 If you want to make predictions about future events, predictive analysis is what you need.
 This analysis is based on current and historical facts.

 Marketing, financial services, online services providers, and insurance companies are among the main users of predictive analytics.

-More and more businesses are starting implementing predictive analytics to increase competitive advantage and to minimize the risk associated with unpredictable future.
+More and more businesses are starting to implement predictive analytics to increase competitive advantage and to minimize the risk associated with an unpredictable future.

 Predictive analytics can use a variety of techniques such as data mining, modeling, artificial intelligence, machine learning and etc. to make important predictions about the future.

 It is important to note that no statistical method can “predict” the future with 100% surety.
 Businesses use these statistics to answer the question “What might happen?“.
 Remember the basis of predictive analytics is based on probabilities.